-In Reno Tahoe you can spend the whole day at the lake and make it back to the heart of Reno in time to watch an off-Broadway play, visit a small comedy club or listen to an orchestra at one of the city’s many theaters and concert venues.
+Reno theaters and performing arts centers add life to our community through storytelling and artistic performance.
+Comedy, music and plays are all accessible through the city’s many theaters and concert venues.
+In Reno Tahoe, you can spend the whole day at the lake and make it back in time to watch an off-Broadway play, visit a comedy club or listen to an orchestra.

 The A.V.A.
 Ballet Theatre is the resident ballet company of the Pioneer Center for Performing Arts, and highlights principal dancers from around the United States, as well as local and regional dancers and performers.
 Enjoy classics such as Swan Lake and the Nutcracker, and an array of contemporary productions.

-The Pioneer Center for the Performing Arts hosts several Broadway productions each season.
-The 2017-2018 season includes shows such as Rent, Kinky Boots, The Sound of Music, Stomp and more.
+The Pioneer Center for the Performing Arts hosts several Broadway productions each season during the Broadway Comes to Reno series.
+Recent seasons have featured shows such as Hamilton, Jersey Boys, An American in Paris, Waitress and more.
 As you can see, there’s something for every type of audience!

-In addition to the Reno Chamber Orchestra‘s regular season performances, it also presents the annual Nevada Chamber Music Festival, featuring some of the finest musicians in the world.
-During the regular season, audiences can enjoy internationally-acclaimed musicians led by renowned conductor, Maestro Kuchar.
+In addition to the Reno Chamber Orchestra‘s regular-season performances, it also presents the annual Nevada Chamber Music Festival, featuring some of the finest musicians in the world.
+During the regular season, audiences can enjoy internationally-acclaimed musicians led by renowned conductor, Maestro Kuo.